-The architectures currently supported are: x86_64 and aarch64.
+The architectures currently supported are: x86_64 and aarch64, on version 9 additionally ppc64le and s390x.
 For full list of supported products and architectures, see Client-configuration > Supported-features.

-In the following section, descriptions often default to the $x86_64$ architecture.
+In the following section, descriptions often default to the x86_64 architecture.
 Replace it with other architectures if appropriate.